Open Heart Safari is a safari like no other.

 - Practice yoga, surrounded by the calls of hundreds of species of wild birds and the other unique sounds of the African bush?

-- Share the joy of African children and their parents as you volunteered at a community center in a poor urban informal settlement?
+- Share the joy of African youth as you volunteered at a community center in a poor urban informal settlement?

 - Notice an elephant stroll by your bedroom window?